Camera Obscura

 While You’re There

-The Camera Obscura shares its lot with the Sutro Baths ruins and the start of the Lands End trail.
-The trail runs east toward the Legion of Honor and west down to Ocean Beach.
-Combining the camera with a coastal walk makes for a half-day visit.
+The Camera Obscura shares its lot with the Sutro Baths ruins and the start of the Lands End trail, which runs east toward the Legion of Honor and south to Ocean Beach.

 Explore Nearby